sriramdasbalaji/VSTS-DevOps-Labs/php/readme.md

 ## Summary

-With Visual Studio Team Services, we can implement DevOps to any language, any platform.
-In this lab we have achieved DevOps for PHP application using VSTS and Azure!
+With Visual Studio Team Services, we can implement DevOps for any language, any platform.
+In this lab we have achieved DevOps for PHP application using VSTS and Azure.

 ## Feedback